rakutentech/leofs_docs/getting_started.rst

 * Reference: :ref:`The consistency level <system-configuration-label>`
 * Edit *Manager's app.config*
-    * Regarding the consistency level, You need to only modify *Manager-master*.
+    * You only need to modify *Manager-master* for the consistency level.
     * "$LEOFS_ROOT/package/leo_manager_0/etc/app.config"

 .. code-block:: erlang